-Collectively, our officers, our directors and two significant stockholders (HPLLC and Mayne Pharma) own or exercise voting and investment control of approximately 92.1% of our outstanding common stock.
+Collectively, our officers, our directors and two significant stockholders (HPLLC and Mayne Pharma, each of which is subject to a standstill pursuant to the Equity Holders Agreement) own or exercise voting and investment control of approximately 92.1% of our outstanding common stock.
 As a result, investors may be prevented from affecting matters involving our company, including:

-- the composition of our Board of Directors and, through it, any determination with respect to our business direction and policies, including the appointment and removal of officers: - · any determinations with respect to mergers or other business combinations; - · our acquisition or disposition of assets; and our corporate financing activities.
+- the composition of our Board of Directors and, through it, any determination with respect to our business direction and policies, including the appointment and removal of officers; - any determinations with respect to mergers or other business combinations; - our acquisition or disposition of assets; and - our corporate financing activities.